bhanu4125/sign-language-assistant/final_draft/README.md

    - Verify camera permissions

 2. Model Loading Issues:
-   - Verify `model.p` exists in the root directory
+   - Verify `model.p` exists in the same directory as the application
    - Check if all dependencies are properly installed

 3. Translation Issues: